Submit Article

 How Did the Court Analyse the Issues?

-Regarding the application for leave to appeal on questions of law, the court referred to the guidance from the Court of Appeal in Northern Elevator Manufacturing Sdn Bhd v United Engineers (Singapore) Pte Ltd (No 2).
-The court explained that a "question of law" under section 28(2) of the Arbitration Act involves a finding of a point of law by the arbitrator that requires the court's guidance to resolve.
-A mere error in the application of the law does not constitute a question of law for the purposes of an appeal.
+The court relied heavily on the Court of Appeal’s decision in Northern Elevator Manufacturing Sdn Bhd v United Engineers (Singapore) Pte Ltd (No 2) [2004] 2 SLR 494.
+The court reiterated that a "question of law" under s 28(2) must involve a finding of a point of law by the arbitrator, not merely a wrong application of the law to the facts.
+Justice Ang observed at [9]:

 What Was the Outcome?